mwarning/KadNode/misc/manpage.md

 ## JOIN THE SWARM

 KadNode needs to know at least one active peer to join / bootstrap into the swarm.
-There are three ways to archieve this:
+There are three ways to achieve this:

 1. Provide one or more peers to the command line arguments.
 These could be public BitTorrent trackers, or other KadNode instances:
 ```